 In conversation, we often start with words like 'me', 'I', or 'our product'.
 But when we're speaking to someone, it's really about them.
 So, incorporate the word 'you' more frequently than 'I' or 'me'.
 Maintain a ratio of 1:3 (for every 'I', 'me', or 'our' use the word 'you' three times).
 Listen to your speech patterns and aim to use the word 'you' once every minute.

 Customers are more interested in benefits than features.
 They want to know "what's in it for them?" and "how does this help them?".
 It's essential to effectively communicate the value your product or service offers in terms they can relate to.

-3. Changing the word "but"
+3. Replacing the word "but"

 5. Use their name

-Prospects already know what their problems are.
-It's your job to tell them how you're going to fix it because they want the problem solved.
-So, instead of saying, "Look, I see you're hungry." replace it with "I see you're ready for a mouthwatering pizza."
-It's about positioning the service or the opportunity for them.
+Prospects are aware of their problems.
+Your role is to communicate how you'll solve them.
+So, instead of saying, "Look, I see you're hungry," you could say, "It seems like you're ready for a delicious pizza."
+It's about framing the service or the opportunity for them.

 💡 To learn more about the inbound sales methodology, we encourage you to visit this HubSpot article.

 Soft sell is a sales technique that uses subtle, casual, or friendly sales messages.
 The soft sell is designed to avoid angering potential customers or pushing them away.
 Unlike hard selling, which uses pressure and urgent language to make a customer buy, soft selling involves persuasion and charisma to inspire a customer to purchase a product.